A simple, robust and powerful flyback

 into a standard ATX computer power supply box.
 I decided to go with a

-36VDC 150W DC/DC switching power supply and I managed to find one which
+36VDC 150W DC/DC switching power supply as my main power source, and I managed to find one which

 had a 5x3" footprint.
 In order to make mounting easier, I used the